 Note: you may want to lay out cloth rags across the hole in order to prevent the odors.
 This will also keep anything from falling in the water tank.

-Preparation for the Problem
+Preparation for the Job

 To prevent any issues from arising regarding your travel trailer toilet, there a few things that you should do.